-(b) Applications Submittal Deadlines
+(b) Application Submittal Deadlines

-- (i) Preliminary Plat, Final Plat, Conceptual Site Plan, & Final Site Plan applications to be heard by the Baldwin County Planning Commission shall be submitted no later than noon on the Monday that is six full weeks prior to the meeting where the application is to be heard. - (ii) Subdivision Variance applications shall be submitted no later than noon on the Monday that is four full weeks prior to the meeting where the application is to be heard. - (iii) Sketch Plan applications for a development that will ultimately be presented to the Planning Commission for approval, shall be submitted no later than noon on the Monday that is four weeks prior to the application deadline for the subsequent Preliminary Plat application or Final Site Plan Application. - (iv) The Baldwin Planning and Zoning Department will publish, at least annually, a schedule listing the application deadlines for each meeting.
+- 1. Preliminary Plat, Conceptual Site Plan, and Final Site Plan applications to be heard by the Baldwin County Planning Commission shall be submitted no later than noon on the Monday that is six (6) full weeks prior to the meeting where the application is to be heard. - 2.
+Subdivision Variance applications shall be submitted no later than noon on the Monday that is four (4) full weeks prior to the meeting where the application is to be heard. - 3.
+Sketch Plan applications for a development that will ultimately be presented to the Planning Commission for approval, shall be submitted no later than noon on the Monday that is four (4) weeks prior to the application deadline for the subsequent Preliminary Plat application or Final Site Plan Application. - 4.
+The Baldwin Planning and Zoning Department will publish, at least annually, a schedule listing the application deadlines for each meeting.